 Those who have not looked for work within the past four weeks are not only no longer counted among the unemployed, they are also removed from the labor force by the BLS.
 Most people leave the labor force when they retire, go to school, have a disability that keeps them from working, or have family responsibilities.
 However, even people who would like to work are excluded if they aren't actively looking for work.

 The BLS does keep track of those people, though.
-They are separately reported in the Employment Report.
+They are separately reported in the Jobs Report.
 Those who have looked for work within the past 12 months, but not within the past four weeks, are categorized as "marginally attached to the labor force."
 There is a subset of the marginally attached, those who have just given up looking because they don't think there are jobs out there for them.
-The BLS calls them discouraged workers, and for good reason.
+The BLS calls them discouraged workers, and they will probably start looking for work again whenever the job market improves.
 For this reason, many people feel that the BLS does not report the real unemployment rate.